stas2k/horaco_exporter/README.md

   http://localhost:8088/metrics
 ```

-However, the default mode is insecure, as Prometheus needs to present switche's admin user credentials.
+However, the default mode is insecure, as Prometheus needs to present switch's admin user credentials.
 You can store credentials on the exporter's side, and use them as endpoint allowlist.

-Fill in a `auth` file as follows for switches' defualt credentials:
+Fill in a `auth` file as follows for switches' default credentials:

 ```
 http://192.168.2.1 admin admin